NivedhaVijayan/EVD-benchmark/Dataset_citation.md

 ### 6. Roboflow Educational Image Datasets

 * **Description:** Platform for curated and preprocessed computer vision datasets, including educational figures, diagrams, and table images, suitable for training detection models.
+“From Roboflow, we leveraged curated datasets covering key domains such as table detection, figure and chart recognition, workflow and activity diagrams, and other educational diagrammatic visuals to enhance EVUD-2M’s graphical content coverage"
 * **Access:** [https://roboflow.com/](https://roboflow.com/)
 * **Citation:**
   Roboflow Inc., *Roboflow Datasets and Tools for Computer Vision*, 2020–2025.